neerajfullstack/HeadFirstLearnToCode/ch5/notes.md

 When you are passing a var to a function, you are actually passing the value of that variable.
 Not the var itself.

+# Going further with parameters:
+Default values and keywords

+Earlier we said you need to be careful about your argument order: if you don't pass the correct arguments in the correct order, the all bets are off in terms of how a function is going to operate.
+If you've got a function that has speed and altitude parameters and you switch the order when you pass your arguments, watch out!

+This applies to most programming langauges.

+To alleviate his potential ordering problem, Python provides a flexible way.

+With python you can set default values and keywords, whic allows you to pick and choose arguments in order you want them.
+You will find parameter keywords and default values used in many python modules.